 As the weather changes and lends itself to more outdoor activities, hiking is an awesome family friendly activity!
 Pandemic parenting continues to evolve and finding engaging and budget conscious activities with young kids can be a challenge at times.
 However, it’s not impossible.
 Hiking is a lot more fun than many people realize, especially with little ones.
 There are great ways to prepare as well!
 I’m not sure if you’re an expert hiker or just starting out, but here are 3 quick and helpful tips for hiking with young children!

 Sure you maybe thinking that you’re not the ‘outdoorsy’ type of family, but speaking from experience the opportunity to unplug altogether changes how you interact and see quality time spent.
 So if you’re up for the challenge, look up some local hiking trails and make it an adventure!

+Be sure when hiking with young children that you remember to plan for opportunities to explore!
 So before you go off over packing and hit the trails here are the best ways to be prepared:

 - Bring snacks for before & after!
 Yes, you want to bring snacks.
 No you don’t need to take them along with you, but allowing snack time in the car on your way and back is great!
 It allows for any little hungry tummies to be full enough for the hike and can curb their appetites after expending all of that energy!